Moana

 Moana is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Moana's dwelling structures, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Moana was 32%, with mortgaged dwellings at 49.8% and rented ones at 18.2%.
+Moana's dwelling structure at the latest Census showed 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Moana was 32.0%, similar to Adelaide metro's level.
+Dwellings were either mortgaged (49.8%) or rented (18.2%).
 The median monthly mortgage repayment in Moana was $1,625, higher than Adelaide metro's $1,562.
 Median weekly rent in Moana was $330, compared to Adelaide metro's $320.
-Nationally, Moana's mortgage repayments were lower at $1,625 versus Australia's average of $1,863, and rents were lower at $330 compared to the national figure of $375.
+Nationally, Moana's mortgage repayments were lower at $1,625 versus Australia's average of $1,863, and rents were substantially lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing